Study What You Love

 You have the opportunity to expand your horizons by studying literature, language and culture in another part of the world.
-Included in the cost of tuition, our Study Abroad+Study USA program offers you the chance to travel abroad or within the United States at little or no additional cost.
+Included as part of your La Roche education, our Study Abroad+Study USA program offers you the chance to travel abroad or within the United States at little or no additional cost.
 Our students have visited England, Ireland, Scotland and Italy for courses in literature, culture and history.

 Tem Tipton Memorial Endowed Scholarship